outoforbitdev/app-galaxy-map/README.md

 - `just install`: Install pre-commit hooks
 - `just lint`: Run the linter
 - `just run`: Run the app locally (and automatically open the browser window)
+- `just setup-local`: Run migrations and add test data to the local db
 - `just get-ip`: Get the network url of the local application so that you can view on another device (e.g. mobile) You can explore the `Justfile` to see all available commands.